 I have written another article that addresses aspects such as date of start of validity, the type of jobs that a welder needs to engage on for extending his validity, number of times that validity can be extended for, possible criteria for revoking a welder’s validity, and so on.

 If the validity gets expired, it can be renewed by welding a coupon in accordance with QW 322.2.
 I have written a separate article addressing the renewal of an expired welder qualification as well.
 There are some insights that I think are worth knowing.
-The article can be found on the below link.
+The article can be found in the link.

 Groove Dimensions Of The Qualification Coupon

 Sometimes we completely overlook groove dimensions of the coupon being designed for a welder qualification.
 The edge preparation details are a non essential variable for Welding Procedure Qualification.
 Hence they are generally overlooked.

 Section IX recommends certain groove dimensions for a welder qualification coupon in QW 469.1 (for welds with backing), and QW 469.2 (for welds without backing).
 Alternatively, the groove dimensions can be same as those of any WPS qualified by the organization.